Lisa Marie Presley dies at 54 after hospitalization

-LOS ANGELES (AP) — Lisa Marie Presley — the only child of Elvis Presley and a singer herself — was hospitalized Thursday, her mother said in a statement.
+WEST HILLS, Calif.
+(AP) — Lisa Marie Presley — the only child of Elvis Presley — died Thursday after being hospitalized earlier that day, her mother said in a statement.
+The singer was 54.

-“My beloved daughter Lisa Marie was rushed to the hospital.
-She is now receiving the best care,” Priscilla Presley said.
-“Please keep her and our family in your prayers.
-We feel the prayers from around the world, and ask for privacy during this time.”
+“It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us,” Priscilla Presley said in a statement.
+“She was the most passionate, strong and loving woman I have ever known.”

+The announcement came just hours after Priscilla Presley had confirmed that Lisa Marie Presley was rushed to the hospital earlier Thursday.

 Paramedics arrived about six minutes later, Little said.
-A subsequent statement from the Los Angeles County Sheriff’s Department said paramedics performed CPR and “determined the patient had signs of life” before taking her to the hospital immediately.
+A subsequent statement from the Los Angeles County Sheriff’s Department said paramedics performed CPR and “determined the patient had signs of life” before taking her to a hospital in nearby West Hills immediately.

 The city of Calabasas is nestled between the foothills of the Santa Monica and the Santa Susanna Mountains, about 30 miles (50 kilometers) northwest of downtown Los Angeles.